FuelLabs/sway/docs/src/examples/subcurrency.md

 /// ABI definition for a subcurrency. abi Token {
-    // Mint new tokens and sent to an address.
+    // Mint new tokens and send to an address.
     // Can only be called by the contract creator. fn mint(gas: u64, coins: u64, color: b256, args: ParamsMint);

-    // Sends an amount of existing token.
+    // Sends an amount of an existing token.
     // Can be called from any address. fn send(gas: u64, coins: u64, color: b256, args: ParamsSend);
 }

 // Note: ABI methods for now must explicitly have as parameters:
-//  gas
+//  gas to forward: u64
-//  coins
+//  coins to forward: u64,
-//  color
+//  color of coins: b256

 ////////////////////////////////////////
 // Constants